prcore/docs/content/en/workflow/project-operations/check-project-status.md

 - `NEXT_ACTIVITY`: The plugin predicts the next activity.
 - `ALARM`: The plugin provides the probability of negative outcome.
 - `TREATMENT_EFFECT`: The plugin provides the treatment effect.
+- `RESOURCE_ALLOCATION`: The plugin provides the resource allocation suggestion.

+For more information about the prescription types, please refer to [Result Explanation]({{< relref "../../workflow/get-prescriptions/result-explanation.md" >}}).

 If you're using your own plugins, it will return the type string you defined in the plugin.